Framed bordism and Lagrangian embeddings of exotic spheres: Transversality

 The regularity assumption on $\cS(L;k \beta, J_{\alg})$ is equivalent to the fact that $J_{\alg}$ is a regular point of the projection $\cP(L; k \beta, \sJ_{\bfepsilon}(D^2) ) \to \sJ_{\bfepsilon}(D^2) \times [0,+\infty) $, so the result is a standard application of Sard-Smale. \end{proof}

-We now prove that for a generic choice of $\bfJ$, the other strata of $\Pbar(L; 0, \bfJ)$ are also smooth manifolds, in preparation for the proof that $\Phat(L;0, \bfJ)$ is a smooth manifold with corners.
-Again, the results we need are standard, and some form thereof already appears in the literature:
+In preparation for the proof that $\Phat(L;0, \bfJ)$ is a smooth manifold with corners, we must know that the other strata of $\Pbar(L; 0, \bfJ)$ are also smooth manifolds for a generic choice of $\bfJ$, the.
+Again, the results we need are standard, and some form thereof already appears in the literature (see, e.g. \cite{FHS} or Lemma 2.5 of \cite{seidel-LOS}):